Do MLLMs Really Understand the Charts?: ChartVRBench Benchmark Details

-\paragraph{Statista} A significant portion of the real-world charts is sourced from Statista\footnote{\url{https://www.statista.com/}}, a leading global platform specializing in market and consumer data.
+\paragraph{Statista.} A significant portion of the real-world charts was sourced from Statista\footnote{\url{https://www.statista.com/}}, a leading global platform specializing in market and consumer data.
 Statista provides professional, data-driven visualizations for a wide array of industries, covering topics from economic indicators and market forecasts to technology trends and consumer behavior.
-The charts on this platform are typically clean, well-structured, and designed for clear communication in business and academic contexts.

-\paragraph{The World in Data} The second major source is Our World in Data\footnote{\url{https://ourworldindata.org/}}, a renowned scientific online publication based at the University of Oxford.
-Its mission is to make data and research on the world's most significant challenges, such as global health, economic development, and environmental change, accessible and understandable.
-The visualizations from the World in Data are often more complex and data-rich, including long-term time-series line charts, multi-country scatter plots, and stacked area charts.
+\paragraph{Our World in Data.} The second major source was Our World in Data\footnote{\url{https://ourworldindata.org/}}, a renowned scientific online publication based at the University of Oxford.
+Its mission is to make data and research on the world's most significant challenges, such as global health, economic development, and environmental change, accessible and understandable through complex and data-rich visualizations.

-In addition to these two primary repositories, the collection is supplemented by charts from various other miscellaneous public reports and online publications.
-All data collection is conducted in strict adherence to the copyright policies, terms of service, and licensing agreements of each source to ensure full ethical compliance.
+In addition to these two primary repositories, the collection was supplemented by charts from various other miscellaneous public reports and online publications.
+All data collection was conducted in strict adherence to the copyright policies, terms of service, and licensing agreements of each source to ensure full ethical compliance.